|Early Spring Date:

 Spring: Blue-headed Vireos are the first vireos to visit Monticello Park each spring.
 They start to arrive in early April and are most commonly seen during the second half of the month.
 They are never in the park in significant numbers.
 They nest in Canada, the northern United States, and the Appalachian Mountains.

 Where to See Them in the Park

 Blue-headed Vireos usually forage in the mid-level of trees.
 They rarely go into the stream.

-Blue-headed Vireos have a blue-gray head, whitish underparts, and a yellow wash on the flanks.
+Adult male Blue-headed Vireos have a blue-gray head, whitish underparts, and a yellow wash on the flanks.
 The back is olive, and the wings have two white wingbars.
-The most prominent fieldmark is their white spectacles, which they appear to be wearing the spectacles backwards, with the arms pointing in front of the eyes.
+The most prominent fieldmark is their white spectacles, which they appear to be wearing backwards, with the arms pointing in front of the eyes.
 The head of juveniles and adult females is a little lighter, but this is difficult to see in the field.

 The white spectacles look even more prominent when viewed head on.